CKRancher/rancher/README.md

 Events:            <none>
 ```

+Quickly going through the options of the alert we created:
+- annotation: set of informational labels describing the alert
+- expr: expression written in [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/)
+- for: optional parameter, if set will tell Prometheus to check that the alert continues to be active during the defined period.
+The alert will be fired only after this duration.
+- labels: additional labels that can be attached to the alert
+More information about alerts can be found [here](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/)

-We're done with Prometheus alerts, let's configure now Alertmanager so as soon as it gets the alert we configured it will notify us via an email.
+As we're done with Prometheus alerts, let's configure now Alertmanager so as soon as it gets the alert we configured it will notify us via an email.
 Alertmanagers' configuration sits in a Kubernetes [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) object.

 ```bash
 $ kubectl get secrets -n monitoring